ae33/port-knock/README.md

 Execute your edited `scripts/knock_template.sh`, and voila!
 You're in.

 You could even consider adding the script to your PATH, for easy access.
 A suitable place would be in `/usr/bin`.
+If you do this, you could use a much simpler script than `scripts/knock_template.sh` and simply have a call to your binary, followed by your ssh command.
+If you alias this script, you could have a one word command to connect to your SSH server.

 ## Troubleshooting
 If your script is hanging, it is possible that your router isn't forwarding all